-The welcome screen displays.
-Select the country where the NWA/WAC is located and click Next.
+• Country Code: Select the country where the NWA/WAC is located.

-Note: You cannot change the country code if the NWA/WAC products comply with the U.S. laws, policies and regulations and are to be sold to the U.S. market.
+Note: The country code field is not available and you cannot change the country code if the NWA/WAC products comply with the U.S. laws, policies and regulations and are to be sold to the U.S. market.